tiffthurm/tiffthurm/README.md

-Hi, my name is Tiffany Thurman.
-I am a freshman cs student at Purdue University.
+Hi, my name is Tiffany Thurman (she/her).
+I am CS student at Purdue University.
-I'm currently learning how to use Github! 😊

 <!--
 **tiffthurm/tiffthurm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.